DUE TO COVID-19 E5 ROASTHOUSE IS CLOSED UNTIL FURTHER NOTICE, PLEASE CHECK BACK SOON!

 As widespread media reports covered the Syrian crisis, and as the situation in Calais worsened, everyone at the bakery became increasingly aware of wanting to help in small way.
 When the Refugee Council contacted us to ask if we would host the Just Bread training programme for refugees, we jumped at the chance to be involved.
 The first Just Bread class took place at in March 2015, in collaboration with the Refugee Council.
 The simple idea behind this programme is to help refugee or asylum seekers to integrate and grow in confidence, through the amazing power of food and sourdough bread.

 For each cohort of trainees, we have tried to ensure that there is some opportunity for employment after completing the course.
 For example for two summers we ran a pop up food stall at Secret Cinema, staffed by graduates from the program.

 In September 2017, E5 opened a new café called E5 Roasthouse, situated in Poplar Union, a community arts centre.
 One of our aims for opening the new cafe is to provide employment for women who have taken part in the bread class training.
-At e5 Roasthouse, we are producing sourdough flatbreads.
-A trainee called Elsa is making about 200 flatbreads twice a week for our cafe and Gourmet Goat, a food stall in borough market.
-Elsa took part in our refugee program in 2016 as an Asylum seeker and after obtaining her refugee status, she is now employed at E5 Roasthouse.
-Fifi, Sana and Ramatulai, all from previous classes are also working here.
+At e5 Roasthouse, we are producing sourdough flatbreads for both cafes and for several wholesale customers.
+Elsa, one of the flatbread bakers, took part in our refugee program in 2016 as an Asylum seeker and after obtaining her refugee status she is now employed at E5 Roasthouse, alongside several other graduates of the programme.